-The Film MFA and Film Studies MA Programs are part of Columbia University School of the Arts--an innovative graduate professional school with a tradition of risk-taking, grounded in a deeply intellectual Ivy League university and energized by our location in New York City, one of the great cultural capitals of the world.
+The Film MFA Program is part of Columbia University School of the Arts—an innovative graduate professional school, grounded in a deeply intellectual Ivy League university and energized by our location in New York City, one of the great cultural capitals of the world.
 The study and practice of art-making at the School is an immersive, constantly evolving process.
-Aspiring, emerging or established, our filmmakers, writers, theatre practitioners and visual artists grow individually through intensive engagement with their craft and lively, often profound exchanges of ideas and work.
+Aspiring, emerging or established, our filmmakers, writers, theatre practitioners and visual and sound artists grow individually through intensive engagement with their craft and lively, often profound exchanges of ideas and work.

-The school welcomes applications for the fall semester of each year (no students are admitted for the spring semester).
-Please note, applications are only evaluated by each program's Faculty Admissions Committee when they are complete.
+The School welcomes applications for admission in the fall semester of each year (no students are admitted for the spring semester).
+Please note, applications will not be evaluated by each program's Faculty Admissions Committee until they are complete.

 School of the Arts admissions policies and procedures can be found here.

-International students, please consult the International Students Admissions page.
+International students should consult the International Students Admissions page.

-2. Official Undergraduate Transcript: Do not send official paper transcripts.
+Official paper transcripts are not required for the admission application.
 If you receive an offer of admission, you will be required to send official paper documents for verification.
 Any offer of admission will be provisional until receipt of the official undergraduate transcript showing conferral of your undergraduate degree.
 Whether we receive your official undergraduate transcripts directly from you or your undergraduate institution, we must receive them in a sealed envelope bearing the registrar’s stamp along the rear flap.

 Columbia University School of the Arts